-The financial statements are presented in New Zealand Dollars.
+The financial statements are presented in New Zealand Dollars, which is the Branch's presentation and functional currency.

-The financial statements are prepared in accordance with the fair value basis of accounting unless otherwise stated below.
+The financial statements are prepared in accordance with the fair value basis of accounting unless otherwise stated below,

 The accounting policies set out below have been applied consistently by the Branch to all periods presented in the financial statements.